NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_git_intro.rst

 Steps for brand new users:
 ------------------------------
-1. Fork the MDTF-diagnostics branch to your GitHub account
+1. Fork the MDTF-diagnostics branch to your GitHub account (:ref:`ref-fork-code`)
-2. Clone your fork of the MDTF-diagnostics repository (repo) to your local machine
+2. Clone (:ref:`ref-clone`) your fork of the MDTF-diagnostics repository (repo) to your local machine (if you are not using the web interface for development)
-3. Check out a new branch from the local develop branch :: `git checkout -b feature/[my POD name] develop
+3. Check out a new branch from the local develop branch (:ref:`new-feature`)
 4. Start coding
-5. Commit the changes in your feature branch
+5. Commit the changes in your feature branch (:ref:`new-feature`)
-6. Push the changes to the copy of the feature branch on your remote fork
+6. Push the changes to the copy of the feature branch on your remote fork (:ref:`new-feature`)
+7. Repeat steps 4--6 until you are finished working
+8. Submit a pull request to the NOAA-GFDL repo for review (:ref:`ref-pull-request`).

 Steps for users continuing work on an existing feature branch
 -------------------------------------------------------------